 What the We're Smart Recognition Actually Signals

-For context, plant-forward recognition of this kind places Balagan in a different peer set from the grand Italian tables that define the country's international reputation.
+For context, plant-forward recognition of this kind places Balagan in a different comparable set from the grand Italian tables that define the country's international reputation.
 Restaurants like Osteria Francescana in Modena, Enoteca Pinchiorri in Florence, or Le Calandre in Rubano operate at the apex of Italian fine dining, with classical or progressive frameworks where vegetables appear as one element among many.
 Balagan's interest is more focused.
 It belongs to a smaller, quieter wave of Italian restaurants treating plant-sourcing and plant-led cooking as an organising principle rather than a trend accommodation.

 The Sourcing Argument in Rome's Food Culture